noob6t5/cli_todonotigram/README.md

 <img src="https://github.com/noob6t5/cli_todonotigram/blob/main/icon/icon.png" width="200" height="200" />

 # Insp
 I keep forgetting thing's like to scan ,to monitor & making changes in file directories . that's why this i created this .
-It might also help you wdireclty from termianl without any hassle.
+It might also help you on staying updated  direclty from terminal without any hassle.

 #  Features